iD0neIt/personal-website/README.md

 ## Future Posts
 * AWS SSM Session Manager - if you are using bastion hosts, it is time to stop using them and use AWS SSM Session Manager instead.
 * Getting started with Kubernetes on AWS - AWS EKS using *eksctl*.
-* Boto3 and Sessions - looking at the AWS SDK for Python in detail.
+* Boto3 and Sessions - AWS SDK for Python in detail.
-* Formatting the AWS Lambda function logs.
+* Formatting the logs of AWS Lambda functions.
 * Testing Terraform using the *test* command.
 * More later